juntao/arenztopia/content/news/Issue 40.md

 ## Arts
 by Owen Miyazoi

 The Sculptor's Association of Arenztopia (SAA) announced its dissolution on Thursday, after a scandal which caused the resignment of prominent artists like Bao Mokino, Moe Kinakshi, Miekl Kyonankii, and others.
-The scandal involved a
+The CEO of the association, a classical-style artist named Sinclair Yindranishikan, was found to be a member of the Classicist Revolutionaries, which attacked Miekl Kyonankii's studio a couple months ago (See [Issue 24](https://www.arenztopia.com/news/issue-24/)).
+Due to his endorsement of the Classicist Revolutionaries, Yindranishikan had broke the SAA's rules against prejudice.
+In addition, Yindranishikan was among the people found guilty of breaking and entering into Kyonankii's studio.
+He was sentenced to a year in jail.

 ## Sports
 By Sam-Louis Alrocaet